jakejarvis/lighthouse-action/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/jakejarvis/lighthouse-action/master/screenshots/logo.png" alt="Lighthouse Logo" width="300"></p>

-> **⚠️ Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
-GitHub Actions are currently only available in public beta.
-You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

 This action integrates Google's helpful [Lighthouse audits](https://developers.google.com/web/tools/lighthouse/) for webpages — specifically testing for Performance, Accessibility, Best Practices, SEO, and Progressive Web Apps.
 Right now, the action will print the five scores (out of 100) to the output and upload HTML and JSON versions of the report as artifacts.
 In the next release, the action will let you specify thresholds for each test and optionally fail this step if they are not met.

 <p align="center"><img src="https://raw.githubusercontent.com/jakejarvis/lighthouse-action/master/screenshots/screenshot-report.png" alt="Example HTML report"></p>